18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Nuts and seeds

-Green leafy vegetables, including kale, chard, bok choy, and silverbeet are anti-inflammatory foods because they’re packed with anti-inflammatory carotenoids, which are plant pigments that give green and orange produce their vibrant color.
-Here’s a list of the best antioxidant-rich fruit and veggies you should be eating, according to nutrition researchers.
+Vegetables, like kale, chard, bok choy, and silverbeet are anti-inflammatory foods because they’re packed with anti-inflammatory carotenoids, which are plant pigments that give green and orange produce their vibrant color.

 Yes, you read that correctly.
-Dark chocolate contains chemicals that help fight inflammation.
+Dark chocolate contains chemicals and anti-oxidants that help fight inflammation.
 According to a large Italian study, people who ate about one square of dark chocolate every three days had significantly lower measures of a protein associated with inflammation than those who ate no chocolate at all.
+At least 70 percent dark chocolate is best.
+These are the 12 foods that make inflammation worse.

 Chomp on some grapes or mulberries or sip wine (yes!) for a dose of resveratrol, which inhibits inflammatory enzymes in much the same way aspirin does (but without the stomach irritation).
-Here are 50 more natural remedies that actually work.
+Grapes also have anthocyanins which reduce inflammation, too.
+These are the 14 rules of the anti-inflammatory diet.

 Onions and garlic

 Foods that reduce inflammation like this family of bulb vegetables are high in anti-inflammatory substances, as well as sulfur compounds, that help stimulate the immune system to keep everything running smoothly.
-Here are 11 more foods that can boost your immunity.
+Here are the 6 foods that could be linked to fibromyalgia pain.

 Green and black tea

-Tea is rich in antioxidants called flavonoids, which may protect against cell damage that can worsen conditions such as arthritis.
-It also contains a chemical that fights inflammation, so consider swapping that morning cup of joe for a green tea instead.
+Tea is rich in antioxidants or flavonoids, which may protect against cell damage that can worsen conditions such as arthritis.
+Research shows it also contains a chemical that fights inflammation, so consider swapping that morning cup of joe for a green tea instead.

 Researchers at Oklahoma State University found that people with osteoarthritis, especially men, who ate 40 grams of soy protein per day for three months had less pain and moved more easily than those who didn’t.
+Other research also shows that soy food consumption is related to lowering inflammation in women, too.
 It’s tough to eat that much pure soy protein a day unless you add soy protein powder to shake or smoothie, but it is still worth adding a serving of soya beans, tofu, or soy milk to your daily food intake.
-Just make sure you avoid these 12 foods that can make inflammation worse.